 The word salmon, any variety of fish of the genera Salmo and Oncorhynchus, comes from the Latin salmo, which later became samoun in Middle English.
 Many Indigenous tribes depended heavily upon salmon in their diet.

-Early European settlers quickly got tired of a salmon-rich diet, with many indentured servants actually having a clause written into their contracts restricting salmon meals to only once a week.
+Early European colonizers quickly got tired of a salmon-rich diet, with many indentured servants actually having a clause written into their contracts restricting salmon meals to only once a week.

 Salmon was abundant on both the East and West coasts of America.
 The waters of the Northwest are particularly abundant with salmon, where it is known as "Alaskan turkey."
 In Hawaii, it is Lomi Lomi, a food that is highly prized.

 New England first began canning salmon in 1840, shipping it all the way across the country to California.
 By 1864, the tables were turned, with California supplying the east with canned salmon.
 The waters of the East became fished out so that today all Atlantic salmon come from Canada or Europe.

 There are eight species of salmon in North American waters, five in Pacific waters alone.
 Worldwide, commercial salmon production exceeds one billion pounds annually, with about seventy percent coming from aquaculture salmon farms.